The Insight Programme is our employability programme

-It spans all three years of the degree and seeks to build the experience and confidence of our students from school through to the workplace.
-The work placement is an optional module in the final year of our degree.
-Its objectives are:
+The Insight Programme spans all three years of our Psychology degree and seeks to build the experience and confidence of our students.

 - to provide the student with an insight into the world of work before graduation